ryogrid/articles/skiplist_en.md

 - [1] Structure for storing transfer node information passed in the search process
   - In the sequential version, only the page ID is stored in int32, but in the concurrent access version, the update counter must also be stored
-- [2] A loop that linearly searches for nodes at which position transfers at level ii
+- [2] A loop that linearly searches for nodes at which location transfers at level ii
   - What is done is basically the same as the sequential version
   - However, the difference is that it proceeds while acquiring and releasing locks to support concurrent access
     - If there is no node with a lock, there is a possibility that the search process will not be executed correctly if a node is updated by another thread, so the search always proceeds with one node holding a lock at least